The pet-safe cleaning swap

 Most Indian households clean the floor every day.
 Most pet households clean the floor with something a pet shouldn’t be in close contact with.
 The swap is small, cheap, and usually noticed within two weeks if your pet has a cleaning-product sensitivity.

-- Bleach used as a daily floor cleaner.
-Save for real disinfection.
+- Bleach used as a daily floor cleaner

 For real disinfection (sick pet, raw meat spill):